Murder of Sharon Lee Gallegos: Discovery of remains

-On July 31, 1960, the partially buried body of a female child was found in Sand Wash Creek Bed on Old Alamo Road in Congress, Arizona, approximately 48 kilometers from the town of Wickenburg and roughly half a mile west of Highway 93.
+On July 31, 1960, the partially buried body of a female child was found in Sand Wash Creek Bed on Old Alamo Road in Congress, Arizona, approximately 29.8 miles from the town of Wickenburg and roughly half a mile west of Highway 93.
 Her body was discovered by a Las Vegas schoolteacher named Russell Allen, who had been searching for rocks to decorate his garden.

 The body was clothed in red shorts and a buttoned blue blouse with a distinctive, vertical linear pattern.
 The child wore a pair of adult-sized rubber thong sandals that had been cut to fit her feet and fastened with leather straps.
 The child's toes and fingernails had evidently been painted bright red.
 Sections of the child's clothing were also recovered close to the shallow grave.
 The child's body was taken to Widmer Funeral Home, to undergo an autopsy.

 Investigators at the scene later stated at the inquest that the individual(s) responsible for the child's death had possibly made two separate attempts to dig an alternate grave for the child's body at the location she was subsequently discovered.
 This conclusion was determined by two evident disturbances in the sand close to the actual burial site.
 In addition, evident tire impressions indicated the perpetrator(s) had driven off Highway 93 to the actual disposal location before "[turning] around" in their vehicle and driving from the actual burial location.

 Two sets of footprints were recovered at the crime scene, one of which had evidently been made by an adult; the other possibly by the sandal-footed child, indicating she may have walked to the site of her murder.
 Investigators also recovered a rusted and apparently bloodstained pocket knife near the body, but were unable to definitively determine whether this utensil held any relation to the crime scene.
 The clothing, knife, and footprint impressions found upon and/or near the child's body were sent to an FBI laboratory to undergo further examination.